 One of the best ways to get a view of the whole city is to take the cable car from the base of Mt.
 Srd, a 412 ft mountain, to the Napoleonic-era fort at the peak.
-This ride will give you a gorgeous view, but be aware that since this is a popular tourist destination, the lines can be long at times.
-You can walk up or down the mountain, but if you only have one day in Dubrovnik, that’s probably not the best use of your time.
+This ride will give you a gorgeous view .
+But be aware that since this is a popular tourist destination, the lines can be long at times.
+You can walk up or down the mountain.
+But if you only have one day in Dubrovnik, that’s probably not the best use of your time.

 Getting Around Dubrovnik